Steve Prefontaine: High school (1965–69)

 Some forty colleges across the nation recruited Prefontaine, and he received numerous phone calls, letters, and drop-in visits from coaches.
 He referred many of his calls to McClure, who wanted Prefontaine to attend the University of Oregon.
 McClure turned away those universities that began trying to recruit him late.
-McClure maintained that he did not sway Prefontaine's collegiate choice, except to ask Steve where all the distance runners went to college.
+McClure maintained that he did not sway Prefontaine's collegiate choice, except to ask Steve where all the runners went to college.

 Prefontaine wanted to stay in-state for college and attend the University of Oregon.
 He had not heard much from Bill Bowerman, the head coach for the University of Oregon.
 Prefontaine only received letters from Oregon once a month, whereas other universities such as Villanova were persistent in recruiting him.
 As a result, Prefontaine did not know how much Bill Bowerman wanted him to attend Oregon.
 Bowerman stated that he did not recruit Prefontaine differently from anyone else.
 It was a matter of principle for him to advise recruits where to attend college, wherever it may be, and to not bombard the recruits with correspondence.
 He had followed Prefontaine's career since he was a sophomore and agreed with McClure in his assessment of Steve being a highly talented athlete.

-It wasn't until Prefontaine read Bowerman's letter that he decided to attend the University of Oregon.
+It was not until Prefontaine read Bowerman's letter that he decided to attend the University of Oregon.
 Bowerman wrote that he was 'certain' Prefontaine would become the world's greatest distance runner if he decided to run at Oregon.
 Although it was an odd promise, Prefontaine was up for the challenge.
 Sometime after Prefontaine announced that he signed a letter of intent to attend Oregon on the first of May in 1969, Bowerman wrote a letter addressed to the community of Coos Bay describing his appreciation for their role in helping Steve become a great runner.